GSS-Cogs/work-env/README.md

 * Avoid establishing a dependency on any one IDE solution.
 * Make it **easy**.
 * Allow individual users to easily extend their version of the envionrment to meet their own work processes.

-## Managment
+* Create a central scripts repository for all users.

+## How dors it work?

 Once installed:

-* `enter` turns on your work envionrment **and** warns where any dependencies are behind those deployed on live.
+* `enter` turns on your work virtual envionment **and** warns where any specified dependencies are behind the versions deployed on live.
 * `exit` turns it off.
 * `sync` automatically updates all dependencies.

-`sync` also updates to the latest version of this tool, so nothing should be required once you've completed installation.
+`sync` also updates to the latest version of this tool, so neverything should be very hands off once you've completed installation.

 ## Use with IDEs